RKleminski/Scrapless/README.md

 ## 2. Configuration

-1. Open `config.json` located in `/scrapless/data/json/`
+1. Open `config.json` located in `/scrapless/data/json/config/`

 2. Provide your nickname in the `name` field of the `user` section of the config:

     a) This is stored for future time-series analysis and other per-user statistics.

-    b) If you do not wish to be identifiable, leaving this field empty will prompt Scrapless to fill it with a random ID composed of 20 characters.
+    b) If you do not wish to be identifiable, leaving this field empty will prompt Scrapless to fill it with a random ID.
 It would be of great help if you used this exact ID in the future, even after migrating to newer versions of the program.

-3. Provide necessary paths in the `paths` section of the file:

-    a) Add the path to your *Dauntless* folder in the `game` field (eg. `"game": "E:/Epic Games/Dauntless"`).
-This is necessary for the program to access game's current patch version.

-    b) In the `tesseract` field, verify that the path leading to *tesseract.exe* is correct.
+3. In the `tesseract` field, verify that the path leading to *tesseract.exe* is correct.

-4. Leave the `screen` section untouched.
-This part of the configuration is there for the future development.

-5. Configure the `overlay`:
+4. Configure the `overlay.json` located in `/scrapless/data/json/config/`:

     a) You can completely disable the overlay by filling "No" in `enable` field.

     b) `opacity` is a numeric value describing how transparent the overlay background and output should be.
 For example, 65 means 65% opacity.

+    c) `max_lines` sets a cap of how many output lines the overlay will show.
+All output is pushed to the console regardless.

-    c) `position` provides screen coordinates for the upper left corner of the overlay.
+    d) `position` provides screen coordinates for the upper left corner of the overlay.
 Be advised that the overlay is 500px wide, while its height is determined by `font_size` and `max_lines`.

-    d) `max_lines` sets a cap of how many output lines the overlay will show.
-All output is pushed to the console regardless.

-    e) `font` sets the font to use in the output.
+    e) `font` sets the font family you want to use, along with font size.
+Standard modifiers like Bold and Cursive apply

-    f) `font_size` determines font size on the overlay.

-    g) All fields in the `colors` section determine the colors of specific types of output lines and the background of the overlay.
+    f) All fields in the `colors` section determine the colors of specific types of output lines and the background of the overlay.
 You can change them according to your wish.
 All colours are provided as HEX codes.

 # Usage